pnp/PnP/Samples/Outlook.MailAddin/ReadMe.md

 3. Open in Chrome browser: https://localhost:8443/#/
 4. Accept SSL warning (certificate is not verifed by know authority)
 5. Open https://outlook.office365.com and see the result

+### 1.6 Hosting/Running this sample in Azure

+1. You will need to replace server.js with content from server-production.js.
+2. For the rest you should follow this article [Build and deploy a Node.js web app in Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/?utm_content=buffer1e07e&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)